xoxfaby/Warframe-Guides/_guides/Arbitrations/index.md

 These build recommended here will work perfectly fine for 80-100 waves in defense, anything above that might be a bit risky.
 They’re relatively lower-investment builds with 4 forma each so you don’t have to forma every frame 7-8 times.
 You can opt for umbral intensify for more power strength eventually when you can commit more formas to the builds.

-More advancedd builds will follow later.
+More advanced builds will follow later.

 {% include_relative Frames/Saryn.md %}
 {% include_relative Frames/Mirage.md %}
 {% include_relative Frames/Volt.md %}
 {% include_relative Frames/Wisp.md %}

-Etc

 # Weapons